gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

     add_action( 'admin_enqueue_scripts', 'add_sample_sales_by_country_register_script' );
     ```

-5. Go to the admin area of your local WordPress installation, locate the new extension under *Plugins | Install Plugins*, and activate it.
+5. Go to the admin area of your local WordPress installation, locate the new extension under *Plugins > Installed Plugins*, and activate it.

-#### Making the extension discoverable via WordPress admin sidebar
+#### Making the extension discoverable via WordPress Admin sidebar

-Our extension is now live but it doesn't do anything.
-Let's start by making it discoverable in the section of WordPress Admin that WooCommerce uses.
+Our extension is now active but it doesn't do anything.
+Let's start by making it discoverable in the section of WordPress Admin (a.k.a.
+WP Admin) that WooCommerce uses.

-First, let's add a link to the extension's page to WordPress Admin's sidebar.
+First, let's add a link to the extension's page to WP Admin's sidebar.
 All WooCommerce reports powered by WooCommerce Admin are available under the *Analytics* group, so we'll add our extension there as well.
 To do this, we'll need to hook into a backend filter called `woocommerce_analytics_report_menu_items`.

 1. Open our extension's main PHP file, `sample-sales-by-country.php`.

 2. Add the following code to the end of the file:

     ```php
-    add_filter('woocommerce_analytics_report_menu_items', 'add_sample_sales_by_country_to_analytics_menu');
+    add_filter( 'woocommerce_analytics_report_menu_items', 'add_sample_sales_by_country_to_analytics_menu' );

-    function add_sample_sales_by_country_to_analytics_menu($report_pages) {
+    function add_sample_sales_by_country_to_analytics_menu( $report_pages ) {
         $report_pages[] = array(
             'id' => 'sample-sales-by-country',
             'title' => __('Sales by Country', 'sample-sales-by-country'),